-Our three annual fundraiser German/Austrian culture Fests—Maifest, Sommerfest, and Kinderfest are open to guests and are not to be missed.
+Our three German/Austrian culture Fests—Maifest, Sommerfest, and Kinderfest—are held annually in May, July, and September, and are not to be missed.

 Add to that a menu of authentic German/Austrian foods, and of course, excellent imported and domestic beers and other drinks, and you have a fun-filled day that is sehr gemütlich for all ages.

 Festivals are held at our beautiful Mt.
-Tamalpais alpine lodge, built by members 100 years ago, and decorated with Bäuerliche Malerei (traditional folk painting).
-The lodge is situated in the redwoods just above Muir Woods National Monument, and has wonderful views of the coastal range and surrounding area.
+Tamalpais alpine lodge, built by members over 100 years ago, and decorated with Bäuerlicher Malerei.
+The lodge is situated in the redwoods just above Muir Woods National Monument, and has wonderful views of the California Coast Ranges and surrounding area.

-Adult guests 18 and over: $20 (plus $1 for online credit card processing)
+Adult guests 18 and over: $20 (plus online credit card processing)

 Under 18: No charge, no ticket required

-- You do not need to print a receipt.
-Check in at admissions when you arrive.
-If you bought tickets for a group, tickets will be held under the name of the purchaser.
+- Ticket purchasers do not need to bring a printed ticket or receipt.
+Check in with an ID at admissions when you arrive.

 - The Festival goes on, rain or shine!

-- Please read the Guest Rules before your visit
+- Please read the entire Guest Rules before your visit.